aconeil/Readability/README.md

 * The sentence discusses mature subject matter or uses curse words
 * One of the tokens is a link
 * The sentence is an article title
+* Non-standard punctuation may contribute to the sentence's difficulty
+  * Such as lack of quotation marking *Mitä te sanotte Voiko niitä tarjota lehteen?*

 ### Tokenisation